4G vs. 5G: What’s the Difference?

 What phones support 5G?

-There are only a handful of 5G phones on the market nowadays, but phone manufacturers have been steadily releasing more types.
-Here’s a handful of options to pick from right now.
-We provide a more detailed review of each model in our guide to the best 5G phones.
+There are a lot of 5G phones on the market nowadays, since phone manufacturers have been steadily releasing more types over the past few years.
+But some work better than others.
+Read our guide to the best 5G phones for our top recommendations.

-- iPhone 12.
+- iPhone 13 Pro.
 The superbly designed new iPhone comes in a variety of styles and setups.

-- Samsung Galaxy S20 Plus 5G.
+- Samsung Galaxy S21 Ultra 5G.
 A luxurious phone that gives you millimeter-wave 5G speeds and a beautiful display.

-- Samsung Galaxy A71 5G.
-The go-to pick for budget 5G phones—just be careful because it doesn’t give you millimeter-wave speeds.
+- Samsung Galaxy A42 5G.
+The go-to pick for budget 5G phones—it even has C-band and millimeter-wave.

-- OnePlus 8 Pro 5G.
+- OnePlus 9 Pro.
 It’s all about the features and cameras on this generously appointed beast of a device.

 What frequency is 5G?